crisson/quickrest/README.md

 * Supports complex API versions.
 * Offers a fluent API for requesting nested resources.

+## Motivation

+Libraries for popular web services will either be written by the service provider or by the open source community.
+For services that are not well-known or nascent, one might have to make API calls with popular libraries like requests or superagent.
+These libraries are fine, but constructing API urls via string concatenation (or even template strings) can be annoying and error prone.
+Instead of jumping out of the programming langauge to build API calls, I wanted to explore whether providing a fluent interface using an API's nouns would make for a better, more pleasant programming experience.

 ## Installation

     npm install quickrest --save